Topological shadows and complexity of islands in multiboundary wormholes: Introduction

 In this paper, motivated by these studies, we study the volumes dual to the throat horizons in the multi-boundary wormhole models sketched above.
-The volumes below the HRT surfaces are conjectured to represent the so-called subregion complexity.
-Primarily put forward by Alishahiha \cite{Alishahiha:2015rta}, subregion complexity is argued to measure the difficulty of the algorithm to construct a mixed density matrix.
+Primarily put forward by Alishahiha \cite{Alishahiha:2015rta}, the volumes $V(\cS)$ subtended by HRT surfaces $\cS$ are conjectured to represent the so-called \textit{subregion complexity},

+where $G$ is Newton's constant and $\adsL$ is the AdS radius.
+Subregion complexity is argued to measure the difficulty of an algorithm to construct a mixed density matrix.
 In AdS$_{3}$, this has been studied in details and is understood as a compression algorithm constructed using tensors \cite{Abt:2017pmf}.
 In the tensor network picture, the number of bonds associated with some cost successfully mimics the behaviour of subregion complexity.
 Kinematic space provides yet another way of understanding these volumes \cite{Abt:2018ywl}.
 Usually kinematic space yields a description in which the bulk curves are understood roughly as the number of boundary anchored bulk geodesics crossing that curve \cite{Czech:2015qta} and the volumes as the number of such geodesics along with the chord lengths that each of them contribute to the volume.
 All of these are mostly understood within AdS$_{3}$/CFT$_{2}$.
 Since, the multi-boundary wormholes are also best understood in three spacetime dimensions, we use the machineries built in \cite{Abt:2017pmf, Abt:2018ywl} to study the Page curve analogue of subregion complexity in these models.

 The remainder of the paper is structured as follows.
 In section \ref{volumes}, we briefly review the subregion volume computations in AdS$_{3}$ and then discuss the calculation of the relevant volumes in the models that we study.
 In Section \ref{kinematic space}, we describe how to understand the volume plots for Page curve from the point of view of kinematic space and the number of geodesics.
 In section \ref{tensornets}, we discuss the tensor network methods that can reproduce the peculiarities of the volume plot.
 Finally, we conclude in section \ref{conclusion}.
 In all of the sections, our treatment is usually twofold.
 Since these multi-boundary wormholes are typically objects vastly studied in mathematics, we regularly support our physical arguments by strong mathematical theorems, lemmas and observations.
 We hope that this will help both the Physics as well as the Mathematics community to build a better understanding of the studies in this direction.